Sid-9823/Health-Insurance-Cross-Sell-Prediction/README.md

 * Our target variable was heavily imbalanced, so to reduce the difference between both classes, we used the SMOTE technique to balance our dataset.

-Model Training
+<H3>Model Training</H3>

-We performed a train-ttest split of 80:20 in our dataset.
+* We performed a train-test split of 80:20 in our dataset.

-In the next step, we scaled our data with the help of StandardScaler().
+* In the next step, we scaled our data with the help of StandardScaler().

-Model Implementation :
+<H4>Model Implementation :</H4>

-In the dataframe below are all the evaluation metrics and models that we implemented on our dataset:
+* In the data frame below are all the evaluation metrics and models that we implemented on our dataset:

+* In the model implementation part, we used 5 models on our datasets: Logistic Regression, Decision Tree, Random Forest, Naive Bayes, and
+  Gradient Boosting.

+**Logistic Regression**

+**Accuracy score = 81%, F1 - score = 83%, Roc Auc score = 81%**

+**Decision Tree**

+**Accuracy score = 81%, F1 - score = 81%, Roc Auc score = 81%**

+**Random Forest**

+**Accuracy score = 87%, F1 - score = 87%, Roc Auc score = 87%**

+**Naive Bayes**

+**Accuracy score = 80%, F1 - score = 82%, Roc Auc score = 80%**

+**Gradient Boosting**

+**Accuracy score = 83%, F1 - score = 84%, Roc Auc score = 83%**

+*The Random forest Classifier has the highest F1 score of 87% for the test Set among all models.
+There is no evidence of overfitting.

+*No overfitting is seen.

+Finally, the insurance business may apply a machine learning model based on the Random Forest Classifier to forecast if an existing health insurance client would be interested in a motor insurance policy.
+The firm may increase the conversion rate by taking initiatives to encourage individuals to get automobile insurance by giving incentives or simplifying the application and claim settlement procedures.
+Because the client acquisition cost stays zero, cross-selling may be an efficient way to boost earnings.